RenzoWang/Stanford_CS144.github.io/README.md

 THis is a mirror.
-And my code is [here](https://github.com/RenzoWang/CS144.github.io).  ##I have set it as private for some reason, if any, please refer to the original repo.##
+And my code is [here](https://github.com/RenzoWang/CS144.github.io).  ##I have set my code as private for some reason(it has some codes for PIBES), if any, please refer to the original repo.##

+If you have some interests for PIBES, you can search it to read the origianl paper.
 # CS144 : Computer Networks

 This repository contains all the learning materials for Stanford CS144 course : Computer Networks, you can go to the [initial website](https://cs144.github.io) to get more guidance.